precious/opt2env/README.md

 `"[-f|--foo|...|{FOO} <argument> example of option][-b|--bar|...|{BAR} another one]..."`
 Here *-f, -foo* is example of an option that requires argument.
 After call of opt2env environment variable FOO will be set to user's value.
 *-b, --bar* is example of an option that doesn't require argument.
 If it's encountered among command line an options, environment varialbe BAR will be set to 1.
-"$USAGE" is the brief description of what your script do; can be empty string.
+**USAGE** is the brief description of what your script do; can be empty string.
 Free arguments are stored in the **FREE_ARGUMENTS** array.

-If invalid command line options are passed opt2env will notify user and terminate execution.
+If invalid command line options are passed, opt2env will notify user and terminate execution.

 *Note that opt2arg doesn't support options style when argument is passed without space, e.g. -n100 instead of -n 100.*